IICRC Seeks Volunteers for New Infection Control Standard

 Related News

-Las Vegas, NV December 15, 2023 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) announces the publication of a newly-revised ANSI-approved ANSI/IICRC S540 Standard for Trauma and Crime Scene Cleanup...read more
+Las Vegas, NV JANUARY 21, 2025 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) announces the publication of a new American National Standard - ANSI/IICRC S400 Standard for Professional Cleaning, Maintenance, and Restoration of the...read more

-Las Vegas, NV - November 22, 2023 - The Institute of Inspection, Cleaning and Restoration Certification (IICRC) announces the publication of a new ANSI-approved ANSI/IICRC S590 Standard for...read more
+Las Vegas, NV JANUARY 02, 2025 The Institute of Inspection, Cleaning and Restoration Certification (IICRC) announces the publication of a new American National Standard - ANSI/IICRC S700 Standard for Fire and Smoke Damage Restoration...read more

-LAS VEGAS [October 17, 2023] The Institute of Inspection, Cleaning and Restoration Certification (IICRC) has announced the election of six director positions for the 2023-2024 Board of Directors.
-Official elections were held...read more
+LAS VEGAS [October 18, 2024] The Institute of Inspection, Cleaning and Restoration Certification (IICRC) today announced the election of four director positions for...read more